Home Getting Started

 [gate]

-enabled = false # set true to connect to SaleFlex.GATE
+enabled = false # set true in gate mode

 manages_campaign = false # delegate campaign evaluation to GATE